Frothy7650/watchcode/README.md

 # watchcode

-Periodically checks a URL's HTTP status code and logs the response.
+Periodically checks a server's status and logs the response.
+Supports TCP and HTTP/s

 ## Usage